fommil/netlib-java/README.md

 Java has a reputation with older generation developers because Java applications were slow in the 1990s.
 Nowadays, the [JIT](http://en.wikipedia.org/wiki/Just-in-time_compilation)
-ensures that Java applications keep pace with - or exceeds the performance - C / C++ / Fortran applications.
+ensures that Java applications keep pace with --- or exceed the performance of --- C / C++ / Fortran applications.

 The following performance charts give an idea of the performance ratios of Java vs the native